denten/denten.github.io/_includes/CV/04-publications.md

 ### Peer Reviewed Journals

 1. "Towards a Computational Archaeology of Fictional Space."
-Article under review, 2017.
+Forthcoming in *New Literary History* (accepted in August, 2017).
 2. "Laminate Text: The Strata of Digital Inscription."
    *Amodern*.
 Forthcoming, 2017.
 3. “[Unintelligent